jramcast/rhods-sound-classification/apps/web/back/README.md

-# Rhods Sound Classification Web App Backend
+# RHODS Sound Classification Web App Backend

 This application is available as a container image: